microsoft/wil/README.md

 To get started contributing to WIL, first make sure that you have:

-* A recent version of [Visual Studio](https://visualstudio.microsoft.com/downloads/)
+* The latest version of [Visual Studio](https://visualstudio.microsoft.com/downloads/) or Build Tools for Visual Studio with the latest MSVC C++ build tools and Address Sanitizer components included.
 * The most recent [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk)
 * [Nuget](https://www.nuget.org/downloads) downloaded and added to `PATH`
   * (`winget install nuget`; see [Install NuGet client tools](https://learn.microsoft.com/nuget/install-nuget-client-tools))